Surgical Case Library

 Endocrine

-Neuroendocrine tumors are neoplasms that originate from endocrine and neural cells.
-As they are rare tumors, t...
+<p style="text-align: justify;">Neuroendocrine tumors are neoplasms arising from endocrine and neural cells.
+A...

 Thymic neuroendocrine carcinoma represents 2–4% of anterior mediastinal neoplasms and about 6% of carcinoid tumors, making it an exceptionally rare malignancy.